radixsh/ecs-170-project/README.md

 # ECS 170 AI Project: Deep Learning for Meta-Statistical Inference
 **Quickstart**:
+* _(Remove the `data` and `models` directories in case there are outdated files)_
 * In `env.py`, set HYPERPARAMETER to whatever hyperparameter you want to change, and populate VALUES with the values you want HYPERPARAMETER to take on.
-* Run `train_multiple.py` to train multiple models on the different HYPERPARAMETER values you set.
+* Run `train_multiple.py` to train models for each HYPERPARAMETER value you set.
   The model weights will be saved into a new `models` subdirectory.
-* Then run `performance.py` to measure the performance for guessing mean and standard deviation; the scatter-plots will be saved as pngs into the `results` subdirectory.
+* Then run `performance.py` to measure classification and regression performance of each model.
+The scatter-plots will be saved as pngs into the `results` subdirectory.
+* _Optionally, choose a model and run `sanity_check.py
+  models/your_model_here.pth` to visualize the specified model's classification performance._

 **Background**: These neural nets identify the distribution family, mean, and standard deviation from which data points are drawn.
 The general architecture is